janhq/cortex.cpp/docs/docs/guides/structured-outputs.md

 ---
 # Structured Outputs

+Structured outputs, or response formats, are a feature designed to generate responses in a defined JSON schema, enabling more predictable and machine-readable outputs.
+This is essential for applications where data consistency and format adherence are crucial, such as automated data processing, structured data generation, and integrations with other systems.

+In recent developments, systems like OpenAI's models have excelled at producing these structured outputs.
+However, while open-source models like Llama 3.1 and Mistral Nemo offer powerful capabilities, they currently struggle to produce reliably structured JSON outputs required for advanced use cases.
+This often stems from the models not being specifically trained on tasks demanding strict schema adherence.

+This guide explores the concept of structured outputs using these models, highlights the challenges faced in achieving consistent output formatting, and provides strategies for improving output accuracy, particularly when using models that don't inherently support this feature as robustly as GPT models.

+By understanding these nuances, users can make informed decisions when choosing models for tasks requiring structured outputs, ensuring that the tools they select align with their project's formatting requirements and expected accuracy.

 The Structured Outputs/Response Format feature in [OpenAI](https://platform.openai.com/docs/guides/structured-outputs) is fundamentally a prompt engineering challenge.
 While its goal is to use system prompts to generate JSON output matching a specific schema, popular open-source models like Llama 3.1 and Mistral Nemo struggle to consistently generate exact JSON output that matches the requirements.
 An easy way to directly guild the model to reponse in json format in system message:

 ```